 The first Jewish cemetery was established in Kazimierz Dolny in Lubelska street, presumably at the time when the Jewish commune was formed in the town.
 The cemetery was devastated by the Germans already at the beginning of World War II.
 The other cemetery, established in 1851 in Czerniawy Street, was destroyed in similar circumstances, with its tombstones used for road surfaces.
 In the 1980s, the tombstones were recovered from under the ground and turned into a monument referring to the Wailing Wall in Jerulasem.
 The monument encrusted with fragments of tombstones is split in the middle, which is to symbolize the tragic fate of the Polish and Kazimierz Jews.

 Parish cemetery dedicated to St. John

+A beautiful necropolis consecrated in 1869, situated on a hill slope.
+In 1924, the cemetery was expanded by its new part.
+A deep gorge separates the two parts, spanned by an arcade bridge designed by Karol Siciński.
 The cemetery is the place of rest of many personages significant for the town, such as: Tadeusz Feliks Tyszkiewicz, Tadeusz Ulanowski, rev. Andrzej Kamiński, the Berens family, Antoni Michalak, Maria and Jerzy Kuncewiczowie, Karol Siciński, Cezary Sarzyński or Józef Miłosz.

 The house of Maria and Jerzy Kuncewicz